Clicky Skip to Content

 However, it is worth noting that even placing the dough in the refrigerator will not protect it from spoiling after a few days.
 It should be understood that even the lack of protection of bread dough inside the refrigerator will not allow it to become unhealthy for a certain number of days.

 In principle, you can use it, but it makes no sense to eat such a low-quality product when you can quickly make another unleavened dough.
-It’s easy enough to use, can be found in almost any supermarket or grocery store, and the dough itself is often pre-served.
+It’s easy enough to use, can be found in almost any supermarket or grocery store, and the dough itself is often preserved.

-The dough is the most important part of pizza, so fresh pizza that you make yourself is the best option for your family.
 As you can see, homemade pizza dough can’t stay fresh for long, but that’s not the case with commercial products.
 Homemade dough can only be eaten for a few days when refrigerated, while some commercial products can be used for up to a year.

 After all, dough balls will keep their best quality for three months in the freezer, but you can safely use them for another three months.
 Frozen dough balls should be used within 90 days (maximum 180 days) and refrigerated dough balls should be used within 2-4 days.
 If you decide to use frozen dough, refrigerate it for at least 12 hours before putting it in the oven and let it thaw slowly.